ethnow/ethnow.github.io/index.md

 ## How to contribute

+Fork the ethsign, ethspoke and nowtoken repositories under your github account

-How to link a new instance to the repo
+Connect to your instace or provision a new dev instance

-How to send pull request to the project
+On each repository, create a brance named sn_instances/<dev_instance_name>

+Open studio and create a local application from the repos under your GitHub account

+Make any modification to the applications

+Commit changes to your repos

+From a repo, open the pull request